ChrBarth/pyurxvt/README.md

 messed up, you can just close and re-open urxvt and the original colors and fonts are restored.

+_NOTE_: This does not work inside a tmux-session!
+At least not on my machine with my tmux- and urxvt-settings.

 ## Usage:

 ```